limix/CellRegMap/usage.md

 <img src="https://render.githubusercontent.com/render/math?math=y = W\alpha %2B g\beta_G %2B g \odot \beta_{GxC} %2B c %2B u %2B \epsilon">

 and test for <img src="https://render.githubusercontent.com/render/math?math=\beta_{GxC} \neq 0">.
-While in principal any SNP-gene pairs can be tested for GxC effects, we recommend running this test on a set of candidate eQTLs (either known a priori or identified using the **Association test** described above), or interesting variants to improve statistical power.
+While in principal any SNP-gene pairs can be tested for GxC effects, we recommend running this test on a set of candidate eQTLs (either known a priori or identified using the **Association test** described above), or interesting (e.g., disease-linked) variants to improve statistical power.

-CellRegMap function: scan_interaction()
+CellRegMap function: run_interaction()

 ## Estimation of effect sizes
 Finally, CellRegMap can be used to estimate cell-level effect sizes driven by GxC effects (<img src="https://render.githubusercontent.com/render/math?math=\beta_{GxC}">), thus predicting the cells where effects are detected.
 The model is the same except the term <img src="https://render.githubusercontent.com/render/math?math=c"> is now modelled as fixed effects in order to estimate the GxC term itself.

-CellRegMap function: predict_interaction()
+CellRegMap function: estimate_betas()

 For more details on the functions above I refer the reader to the Supplementary Methods available as part of the [paper's Supplementary Material](https://www.biorxiv.org/content/10.1101/2021.09.01.458524v1.supplementary-material).